jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 ### 76 Publication of application period
-(1) New co-op must publish details of each application period set by it under section 75,— (a) in each of the daily newspapers published in Whangarei, Auckland, Hamilton, Rotorua, Hawke's Bay, New Plymouth, Palmerston North, Wellington, Nelson, Christchurch, Dunedin, and Invercargill; and
+(1) New co-op must publish details of each application period set by it under section 75,— (a) in each of the daily newspapers published in Whangarei, Auckland, Hamilton, Rotorua, Hawke’s Bay, New Plymouth, Palmerston North, Wellington, Nelson, Christchurch, Dunedin, and Invercargill; and
-  (b) on new co-op's website in an electronic form that is publicly accessible.
+  (b) on new co-op’s website in an electronic form that is publicly accessible.
 (2) New co-op must publish details of an application period before the application period begins.
 (3) New co-op must publish the details under subsection (1)(a) as soon as practicable after those details are determined by new co-op.
 (4) Publication under subsection (1)(b) must be continuous throughout the application period.